anantsrivastava00000/Ecommerce-/readme.md

-<p>• Developed an e-commerce platform using Django Framework, including 3 models with complex relationships such as products, categories, carts.</p>
+<p>• Developed an e-commerce platform using Django Framework, including 3 models User cart and product with complex relationships such as products, categories, carts.</p>
 <p>• Implemented CRUD operations using function-based views and model forms</p>
 <p>• Using SQLITE as Database</p>
 <p>• Integrated Basic user authentication in this project such as register, login, logout.</p>